tddfellow/tddfellow.github.io/source/_posts/2016-05-27-iterative-divide-and-conquer-or-how-to-solve-problems.markdown

 print english_ten(90)    # ninety
 ```

 This is no longer different from ranges `0...9` and `10...19`.
-The only detail, is that we need to find a way to convert range `20...90` to `0...7` to be able to access the array by that index.
+The only detail is that we need to find a way to convert range `20...90` to `0...7` to be able to access the array by that index.
 This can be done in 2 steps:

-1. obtain first digit of the number: `number / 10`, which results in the range `2...9`,
+1. obtain the first digit of the number: `number / 10`, which results in the range `2...9`,
 2. and shift resulting digit by `-2`: `number / 10 - 2`, which results in the range `0...7`,

 exactly, what we expect.
 Now, we can implement `english_ten` similarly to `english_number` and `english_teen_number`: